sonata-nfv/son-editor/son-validate-cli/README.md

 that schema.
 You may also provide your own schema, which overrides the previous actions.
 The provided schema file must meet the JSON-Schema Draft-04 standard.

+## Usage

 You may find a bash script that runs son-validate in './src/main/bash'.

-### Usage

 ```
 usage: son-validate [OPTIONS] FILE